 The pretty market town of Malton on the edge of the Howardian Hills is Yorkshire's Food Capital, a real magnet for foodies.
 The Talbot Hotel tops the list of must-visit places for local and visiting gastronomes.
 Artisan units at the Talbot Yard Food Court include a gin distillery, gelateria, butcher, baker, coffee roaster and a macaron maker.
 Combined with top delis, bakeries, butchers and fisheries, the Malton Food Lovers Festival and Monthly Food Market, you’ll need a hearty appetite.
-Summer al fresco dining in the market place adds a European flavour to eating and drinking.
+Summer al fresco dining and street food in the market place adds a European flavour to eating and drinking.
 And it's not just about food, have a stroll down Malton's own Shambles, home to antique shops and Selina Scott's goat socks, or saddle up with a new bike from Northern Ride.
 There's also two hours free parking in the town centre (Market Place, Shambles and Navigation Wharf).

 Hutton le Hole

 Hutton le Hole nestles beside one of the many streams flowing south towards the river Rye where sheep roam at will.
 Wander around the craft workshops selling and making handmade chocolates, glass, ceramics, furniture and prints.
 The Gallery at Ryedale Folk Museum is also worth a detour.